Chad Johnson Net Worth:$15 Million

 |Date of Birth:||Jan 9, 1978 (43 years old)|

 |Nationality:||United States of America|

-Chad Ochocinco Johnson is a former profession American football wide receiver and reality star who has a net worth of $15 million.
+Chad Ochocinco Johnson net worth is $15 million in 2022.
 He played 11 seasons in the National Football League (NFL) for the Cincinnati Bengals, New England Patriots, and the Miami Dolphins.

 During a November 2021 appearances on the “Full Send” podcast, Chad claimed to be far richer than $5 million.
 He even went so far as to show that he kept $15 million in his bank account.

 |2002||Cincinnati Bengals||$351 thousand|

 |2003||Cincinnati Bengals||$426 thousand + $7 million bonus|